asad-aali/asad-aali.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm an applied research scientist with interests lying in the use of Deep Learning for:
+I'm an applied research scientist with interests lying in the use of deep learning for:
 1. Computational Imaging
 2. Inverse Problems
 3. Biomedical Informatics